hyperhopi/Group6xRicola/README.md

 # About

 Ricola sustainability project: Design and code
-Little bee goes for a journey to achieve points and learn by solving questions
+Little bee goes for a journey to achieve points and learn by solving questions.
+The website only works in Chrome.

 https://hyperhopi.github.io/Group6xRicola/